-Limiting Belief: A chronic, and untrue opinion one holds about themselves or about society that holds them back from emotional fulfillment, life success, and overall happiness.
+Limiting Belief: A chronic, and untrue opinion you hold about themselves or about society that holds them back from emotional fulfillment, life success, and overall happiness.

 Manosphere: A broad term that defines a collection of blogs, forums, and other websites which (formerly) advocated a positive, pro-male view of the world and male self-improvement.
-The majority of Manosphere literature revolves around meeting women, while notable smaller subsets involve philosophy, fitness, and lifestyle.
+The majority of Manosphere literature (formerly) revolved around meeting women, while notable smaller subsets involve philosophy, fitness, and lifestyle.

 MGTOW (Men Going Their Own Way): A subset of the manosphere that advocates avoiding serious relationships with women due to societal factors and focusing primarily on self-development.

 Oneitis: The persistent, erroneous belief that one woman is more special than the others.
 Examples include: “she’s the only one for me!” or “I’ll never get someone better”.
 Usually leads to needy behavior.

 Post-Breakup Fireworks (PBF): Emotionally charged exchanges that take place after a breakup, usually by phone, social media, or email.
 Can be accusatory in nature, but more often is a two-sided display of sadness.

 Scarcity Mindset: The fearful state you find yourself in when you don’t have an abundance of options.
 As it relates to dating, this is when you don’t have options in women, or the skills to quickly acquire new ones after a breakup.

 Starter: Women you’re dating whom you like, or maybe even love, but never promise sexual monogamy to.
 You can see her up to two times a week, but no more.
 You can have starters you like more than others.
 This is the highest level a woman who cheated on you in an exclusive relationship should ever get.